PauloFDO/ParkingManagement/README.md

 # ParkingManagement

-I created this small parking management app to deal with the parking problems in my current company:
+I created this small parking management app to deal with the parking problems in my current company.

 ![alt text](https://01ob3q.db.files.1drv.com/y4mK8ytYuhPLNwTnjcyaRnVC0m6nsUb9JKu1h3pDtOuOjGwc9xCKbjQ-j4QuObJJJ7huVcWWlICHXadkL2dliJz_PV5nVhZwM7JT87fCbSEiidypvovuw6u8Dgo29zC-MDkPdStAH4AxkDzJxM9SBIPZZSyHyCybnSJhnfIYGQKwyyU1i0CvNQYTh4_73X5z_S4ehNx81NUXMQxPI5lxkwFJg?width=617&height=217&cropmode=none)

--Some parking spaces are assigned to specific people

--Some and some are free for everyone

--Public parking spaces could be assigned to clients.

--Private parking spaces could be free on specific days

-All of that was being handle with emails, which could get quite confusing and many emails could be send in anormal day, so I decided to do something about it on my own time, with this app you can:
+All the parking management was being handled by email, which could get quite confusing and many emails could be sent in a normal day, so I decided to do something about it on my own time, it is not fancy but it cover all the scenarios:

 -Create as many parking spots as you need